Workiva/over_react/doc/wrapping_js_components.md

 1. Wrap the JS interop variable with `ReactJsComponentFactoryProxy`.
 The JS variable (`_jsSomeJsComponent` in this case) is defined below. `ReactJsComponentFactoryProxy` is a wrapper that understands how to create a React element (in Dart) from the JS component.
 1. Set the prop's namespace to be empty.
 JS components do not have a key namespace like OverReact components do.
 Therefore, in order to set props as expected using Dart, there should be no namespace.
 1. Add types for the props.
 In the cases where types map one-to-one from JS to Dart, this is really straightforward.
 There are more challenging cases to watch out for, though.
 For more information, see the [Adding Prop Typings](#adding-prop-typings) section.
 1. Annotate the JS variable.
-This anotation should match the component's name on the JS side, including any namespacing that's happening on the JS side.
+This annotation should match the component's name on the JS side, including any namespacing that's happening on the JS side.

    For example, in this case, the component comes from a library called `MagicalJsPackage`.
 The component's name is `SomeJsComponent`, and in the JS world, could be used in JSX like: